Jason Ward (naturalist): Sexual assault allegations

 In February 2021, Ward was fired from the American Bird Conservancy amid allegations of sexual assault.
 Topic.com, the streaming platform that produces The Birds of North America, promptly removed the series from all their platforms.
 Swarovski Optik removed images and posts from their social media platforms and put their cooperation with Ward "on hold".
-Other organizations also severed ties with Ward in light of these allegations, including the BlackAFinSTEM collective (which he co-founded), Alabama Audubon, and Georgia Audubon (where he volunteered as a field trip leader).
+Other organizations also severed ties with Ward in light of these allegations, including the BlackAFinSTEM collective (which he co-founded), Georgia Audubon (where he volunteered as a field trip leader).
 Atlas Obscura and the American Birding Association, which featured Ward on their websites and podcasts, began reviewing, editing, and removing that content.
 Nissan announced they removed the video of a commercial featuring Ward.
 The National Audubon Society, an organization where Ward worked until January 2020, also published a statement ending any future relationship with him.